-Massive \ac{MIMO} has become \emph{the} 5G technology and will continue to be one of the cornerstones in cellular systems for a long time.
-Considering a sub-6 GHz \ac{TDD} multi-user massive \ac{MIMO} system with reciprocity-based beamforming, there is an opportunity to serve many user devices in the same time-frequency resource, also in high mobility scenarios.
-By phase-coherent combining, an array gain is achieved, that can significantly improve the signal quality and link budget.
+Massive \ac{MIMO} has become \emph{the} 5G technology and will continue to be one of the cornerstones in cellular systems.
+Sub-6 GHz \ac{TDD} multi-user massive \ac{MIMO} systems with reciprocity-based beamforming can serve many terminals in the same time-frequency resource, also in high mobility scenarios.
+By phase-coherent combining, an array gain is achieved, which can significantly improve signal quality and link budget.

-However, despite the array gain, there will be coverage holes, where especially the cell-edge coverage is an issue.
-In addition, with multiple-antennas users, it can be a challenge to offer more than a single (or perhaps a few) data streams per user if there are not enough independent scatters that can bring up the rank of the channel.
-To address these issues, \ac{D-MIMO} has emerged as a promising next step for 6G.
-In \ac{D-MIMO}, \acp{AP} are densely distributed over a large area and, hence, due to shorter distances between \acp{AP} and user devices, the path loss decreases and coverage improves.
-Such \ac{D-MIMO} deployment, enabled by densely deployed \acp{AP}, is not to be confused with the \ac{D-MIMO} deployment currently being considered in 3GPP Rel.~19 standardization, which performs coherent joint transmission between several macro base stations.
-Moreover, shadow fading becomes less of a problem due to improved macro-diversity, and favorable propagation can be experienced for multi-antenna user devices even in \ac{LoS}.
+Despite this, there will be coverage holes.
+In addition, with multiple antenna terminals, it can be a challenge to offer more than a single (or a few) data streams per terminal if there are not enough independent scatters that bring up the rank of the channel. \Ac{D-MIMO} has emerged as a promising solution to address this.
+In \ac{D-MIMO}, \acp{AP} are densely deployed over a large area and due to shorter distances between \acp{AP} and terminals, the path loss decreases and coverage improves.
+Such deployment is not to be confused with the \ac{D-MIMO} deployment currently considered in 3GPP Rel.~19 standardization, which performs coherent joint transmission between several macro base stations.
+Moreover, with \ac{D-MIMO}, shadow fading becomes less problematic due to improved macro-diversity, and favorable propagation can be experienced even in \ac{LoS}.

 Although the opportunities with \ac{D-MIMO} systems are many, they impose deployment issues.
-Complex questions, such as how to get the data to the distributed units, where to perform the processing, how to synchronize the \acp{AP}, how to distribute the clocks and phase references, among others, remain unsolved.
-Furthermore, the main concepts in the standards are designed for \ac{C-MIMO} and therefore, going to \ac{D-MIMO}, would be a big step for industry to adopt.
-For example, the standards would need to change, but more importantly there would be a need for radical network architectural changes as well as large increase in site and maintenance costs (e.g., installation and maintenance of wired fronthaul in public areas).
-In industry there can be some reluctance to big changes and smaller steps, which each bring benefits, would be more likely to be implemented.
+Many of the current solutions are not standardized and/or not yet sufficient in order to get the envisioned performance gains.
+Questions, such as how to get the data to the distributed units, where to perform the processing, how to synchronize the \acp{AP}, and how to distribute the clocks and phase references still need further development.
+Furthermore, the main concepts in the standards are designed for \ac{C-MIMO} and going to \ac{D-MIMO} would be a big step for industry to adopt.
+There would be a need for radical network architectural changes and a large increase in site and maintenance costs.
+In industry there can be some reluctance to big changes and smaller steps, each beneficial, would be more likely to be implemented.